Utopia-USS/game_15/README.md

 #### Custom Drawer

 Inspired by `Marcin Szalek's` "Implementing complex UI" talk was one of our first outside the box widgets we've ever created.
-It redefines approach to the basic, well known components and shows the simplicity of creating eye-catching layouts using basic Flutter features.
+It redefines the approach to basic, well known components and shows the simplicity of creating eye-catching layouts using basic Flutter features.

 #### Water Ripple

 The result of an experiment in which we used several layered widgets, modified with scaling and colored overlays to imitate the lensing effect of water ripples.
-Due to the `Game` transformations the level is not only extremely hard but also can make you dizzy - your welcome and be careful.
+Due to the `Game` transformations the level is not only extremely hard but also can make you dizzy - you're welcome and be careful.

 #### AR Cam

 That's the point where we really started to push boundaries.
-We wanted to include some sort of media widget, as a video player for instance, but we decided to give the `camera` a go.
-As straightforward as the widget is, it's still a hell of fun solving the puzzle made of your best bud's messed up face (or cat's if you don't like humans).
+We wanted to include some sort of media widget, for instance a video player, but we decided to give the `camera` a go.
+As straightforward as the widget is, it's still a hell of a lot of fun solving the puzzle made of your best bud's messed up face (or cat's if you don't like humans).

 #### Game x Game

-Since we are able to use any widget as the game's content we decided to use the `Game` itself.
+Since we are able to use any widget as the game's content, we decided to use the `Game` itself.
 You must translate between two boards in order to complete the puzzle.
-Taking to account additional degree of freedom it's the hardest mode to play and might not be winnable in reasonable amount of time.
+Taking into account additional degree of freedom it's the hardest mode to play and might not be winnable in a reasonable amount of time.
 If that's the case, why did we even bother creating it?  **Because we could**